tsikerdekis/michael.tsikerdekis.com/_pages/journeys-of-the-lost-bonus.md

   - /journeys_of_the_lost-bonus/
   - /journeys_of_the_lost-bonus.html
 ---
+# Welcome to the subscribed content

+I'll keep in touch, aiming for one communication per month.
+I will sending out emails regarding the progress of my other books as well as other interesting life stories and facts around topics of science, science fiction and fantasy.

+However, I could not leave you empty handed.
+As promised, please find below a list of the bonus materials from the Journeys of the Lost: The Saga of Cane.
+Oh, and don't forget, if you liked the book, please consider leaving a review [here](https://amazon.com).

+# Bonus Materials

 Welcome to the bonus materials for the Journeys of the Lost: The Saga of Cane book and my mailing list.
 **Thank you for joining me in this journey!**

 I plan to add materials here so feel free to boomark this page.
-I will also be sending out not to often emails regarding the progress of my other books as well as other interesting life stories and facts around topics of science, science fiction and fantasy.

 # PLACEHOLDER TITLE